hanruihua/intelligent-robot-simulator/README.md

 The examples are in the ir-sim/usage

-If you like you can star.
+If this repository is helpful, you can star it to support.